Skip to main content

 The National Summer Transportation Institute (NSTI) is a key component among FHWA’s educational initiatives.
 The summer program is a Science, Technology and Math (STEM) focused program for high school and junior high/middle school students.
 It is administered by accredited colleges, community colleges and universities, accredited Minority Serving Institutions (MSIs) throughout the United States, the District of Columbia, the Commonwealth of Puerto Rico, Pacific Island territories and the U.S. Virgin Islands.
 The NSTI program objectives are to improve STEM skills, provide awareness to middle and high school students - particularly minority, female and disadvantaged youth - about transportation careers, and encourage them to consider transportation-related courses of study in their higher education pursuits.Host sites are required to commit significant program time to classroom participation.
 The length of the program is typically 2-4 consecutive weeks.
 Host sites may be student day programs or residential programs in which room and board are provided by the Host Sites to the students.

-National Summer Transportation Institute (NTSI) Program Request Proposal (RFP)
+National Summer Transportation Institute (NTSI) Program Selection

 The NSTI program is designed to introduce high school students (rising 9-12 grades) to all modes of transportation-related careers and works to encourage transportation-related courses at a college/university.
 The program can be either residential (in which room and board are provided by the Host Sites to the students) or non-residential, with a minimum of 15 participants, and range anywhere from 2-4 weeks.
 Host sites are required to commit significant program time to classroom participation.
-The requested FHWA budget cannot exceed $50,000.00.
-Colleges/universities are encouraged to seek partnerships with other entities for additional budget and/or in-kind contributions.
-One proposal, of $50,000.00, to one college/university may be awarded.
-The host site is responsible for:

-For questions regarding the proposal, please contact:
+For questions regarding the program, please contact:

 Rosana Marshall